integritychain/fips203/README.md

 This crate implements the FIPS 203 **draft** standard in pure Rust with minimal and mainstream dependencies, **and without any unsafe code**.
 All three security parameter sets are fully supported and tested.
-The implementation operates in constant-time (outside of rho), does not require the standard library, e.g. `#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and optionally exposes the `RNG` so it is suitable for the full range of applications down to the bare-metal.
+The implementation operates in constant-time (outside of rho, which is part of the encapsulation key sent across the trust boundary in the clear), does not require the standard library, e.g. `#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and optionally exposes the `RNG` so it is suitable for the full range of applications down to the bare-metal.
 The API is stabilized and the code is heavily biased towards safety and  correctness; further performance optimizations will be implemented as the standard matures.
 This crate will quickly follow any changes to FIPS 203 as they become available.

 See <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.ipd.pdf> for a full description of the target functionality.